By: Team T08-4 Since: Jan 2019 Licence: MIT

 A house named

-is deleted by first removing its participants from the group, then enteringdelete_g R1
+GroupR1is deleted by first removing its participants from the group, then enteringdelete_g R1.

 4.7.
 Displaying the camp size: size